uutils/coreutils/src/uu/ls/BENCHMARKING.md

 (This assumes GNU sort is installed as `sort`)

 This can also be used to compare with version of ls built before your changes to ensure your change does not regress this

+## Checking system call count

+- Another thing to look at would be system calls count using strace (on linux) or equivalent on other operating systems.
+- Example: `strace -c target/release/coreutils ls -al -R tree`